patonlab/CASCADE/README.md

 ![CASCADE](cascadebanner.png)
 ===
-# CASCADE: ChemicAl Shift CAlculation with Deep lEarning
+# ChemicAl Shift CAlculation with Deep lEarning

 This repositary contains all codes and data required to reproduce the work: Real-time NMR chemical shift prediction using a graph convolutional network.